 With an increasing population, Fort Myers makes a great small city to start a business.
-WalletHub recently ranked Fort Myers as the #10 Best small city in the entire US (out of 1,200 small-sized cities) to start a new business based upon 18 key factors including average growth, number of small businesses currently in the area, investor access as well as local labor costs.
-View WalletHub Ranking
+WalletHub recently ranked Fort Myers as the 5th Best small city in the nation (out of 1,200+ small-sized cities) to start a new business based upon 18 key factors including average growth rate, the current number of small businesses currently in the area, access to investor capital as well as local labor costs.
+View WalletHub Ranking List.

 Your Fort Myers Relocation Expert

 239-222-8104Make sure you mention Moving to Fort Myers when calling so I can track my marketing efforts.
 Thanks!

 Your Fort Myers Relocation Specialist

 - Top 10 Reasons to Relocate to Fort Myers